Werner von Fritsch: World War II and death

 Just before the outbreak of World War II, Fritsch was recalled, and chose to personally inspect the front lines as the "Colonel-in-chief of the 12th Artillery Regiment" during the invasion of Poland, a very unusual activity for someone of his rank.
-On 22 September 1939, in Praga during the Siege of Warsaw, a Polish bullet hit the General (either a machine gun or a sharpshooter) and tore an artery in his leg.
+On 22 September 1939, in Targówek during the Siege of Warsaw, a Polish bullet (either a machine gun or a sharpshooter) hit the General and tore an artery in his leg.
 Lieutenant Rosenhagen, adjutant to Fritsch and an eyewitness to his death, wrote in his original, official report:

 [...]
 In this moment the Herr Generaloberst received a gunshot in his left thigh, a bullet tore an artery.
 Immediately he fell down.
 I took off his suspenders to bind the wound.
 The Herr Generaloberst said: "please leave it", lost consciousness and died, with a foolish grin on his fading face.
 Only one minute passed between receiving gunshot and death.

 Fritsch was the second German general to be killed in combat in World War II—the first being SS commander Wilhelm Fritz von Roettig on 10 September 1939 near Opoczno, Poland.
 As Fritsch was the second general to be killed in action, the event was closely examined.

 The official verdict was that he deliberately sought death.
 However, according to Field Marshal Wilhelm Keitel (Chief of German High Command) in his memoirs: "The widespread rumour that Fritsch was so embittered that he had deliberately sought death in action is quite false, according to what the officer who reported Fritsch's fatal injury to the Führer (in my presence) saw with his own eyes: a stray bullet had struck the Colonel-General while he was conversing with his Staff Officers, and within only a few minutes he had bled to death."

 Fritsch received a ceremonial state funeral four days later in Berlin.

-William Shirer covers the event in his diary entry dated 26 September 1939.

-They buried General von Fritsch here this morning.
+William L. Shirer covered the event in his diary entry dated 26 September 1939: "They buried General von Fritsch here this morning.
 It rained, it was cold and dark – one of the dreariest days I can remember in Berlin.
-Hitler did not show up, nor Ribbentrop, nor Himmler, though they all returned to Berlin from the front this afternoon.
+Hitler did not show up, nor Ribbentrop, nor Himmler, though they all returned to Berlin from the front this afternoon."